ttoino/feup-da/TP02b/README.md

     <img src="images/figure7-light.png#gh-light-mode-only" alt="There at most eight points in the rectangle, each sharing two coordinates with other points.">
     <img src="images/figure7-dark.png#gh-dark-mode-only" alt="There at most eight points in the rectangle, each sharing two coordinates with other points.">
 <br>
-    Figure 7 - There at most eight points in the rectangle, each sharing two coordinates with other points
+    Figure 7 - There are at most eight points in the rectangle, each sharing two coordinates with other points
 </p>

 Given that there are at most seven points to be considered for each <em>p<sub>i</sub></em>, the time needed to compute a <em>d<sub>C</sub></em> better than *δ* is O(N).